Solana Transactions Per Second: 1,000-4,000 Real, 65,000 Max

 Non-vote vs. total transactions

 Non-vote TPS is the better proxy for real economic activity.
 Per MEXC, non-vote TPS on Solana averages well above 1,500.
-Whenever you cite a Solana TPS number, check whether it includes vote transactions -- the honest, user-facing figure is the non-vote count.
+Whenever you cite a Solana TPS number, check whether it includes vote transactions.
+The honest, user-facing figure is the non-vote count.

 The all-time record